chuckries/rustvent_of_code/README.md

-Advent of Code solutiosn implemented in rust.
+Advent of Code solutions implemented in rust.

 - Organized as a test project
 - Each year is a crate